snabbco/snabb/README.md

 firmware is not yet ready for deployment, but you are welcome to get involved in the development.

-## Getting involved
+## Support Snabb Switch

-Snabb Switch development is hosted on Github:
+Snabb Switch is an important project.
+Please support us!

-- https://github.com/SnabbCo/snabbswitch is the main software repository.
+- Use Snabb Switch to build a network or a networking product.
+It's free!
-- https://github.com/SnabbCo/QEMU is the fork of QEMU/KVM extended with shared-memory Ethernet I/O support.
+- Develop a new feature and send us a Github pull request.
+It's fun!

-You are welcome to fork these repositories, make improvements, and send Github pull requests.
+- [Sponsor Snabb](http://www.snabb.co/) to further develop the software.
+It makes a difference!

 ## Snabb Reddit